 2. Vina Cobos – Volturno Cabernet Sauvignon/Malbec blend

 Who would have thought that a blend of Argentine Cabernet Sauvignon and Malbec could yield such spectacular results?
-The winery was founded by American winemaker Paul Hobbs and Andrea Marchiori – today their signature blend Volturno always receives very high scores and is keenly sought-after, both at home and abroad.
+The winery was founded by American winemaker Paul Hobbs and Andrea Marchiori – today, their signature blend Volturno always receives very high scores and is keenly sought-after, both at home and abroad.
 Its power, depth, balance, and complexity are among the many reasons to love Volturno, and there’s no reason why you shouldn’t snap up a bottle soon.
-Volumes produced are small and as its reputation keeps growing, so too will the asking price.
+Volumes produced are small, and as its reputation keeps growing, so too will the asking price.

 3. Bodega Colome – Altura Maxima Malbec

-The fruit for this superlative Malbec comes from the highest vineyard in the world, which is located in the northern part of the Calchqui Valley at 3000m above sea level.
-Small amounts – typically 20/25 barrels in total – of Altura Maxima are produced each year, the wine is aged for 24 months in used French oak barrels, adding structure and texture.
+The fruit for this superlative Malbec comes from the highest vineyard globally, which is located in the northern part of the Calchqui Valley at 3000m above sea level.
+Small amounts – typically 20/25 barrels in total – of Altura Maxima are produced each year, and the wine is aged for 24 months in used French oak barrels, adding structure and texture.
 The results are mind-blowing, perfectly balanced examples of power and finesse, bursting with dark black fruits, cherries, blackberries, and spices.
 ‘Exquisite’ is the word.

 4. Luigi Bosca – Icono Cabernet Sauvignon/Malbec blend

 Argentina has done it again!
 Luigi Bosca’s self-proclaimed icon wine is a surefire hit, a seductive Cabernet/Malbec blend that effortlessly demonstrates the remarkable potential of the Lujan de Cuyo terroir for Bordeaux’s signature grape variety.
 Produced since 2005, Icono comes from 90-year-old vines in Las Compuertas, 1,050 meters above sea level.
-Powerful dark fruit and silky smooth tannins are its trademark, unsurprisingly Icono sells out quickly upon release.
+Powerful dark fruit and silky smooth tannins are its trademarks; unsurprisingly, Icono sells out quickly upon release.